Camille Chedda: Personal life

-Chedda was born in Manchester, Jamaica and currently lives and works in Kingston, Jamaica.
+Chedda was born in Manchester, Jamaica and currently lives and works in Kigston, Jamaica.

 Career

-Camille Chedda's work was included in the traveling exhibition Relational Undercurrents: Contemporary Art of the Caribbean Archipelago (2017 - 2019), Museum of Latin American Art, Los Angeles, California; The Jamaica Biennial (2017), National Gallery of Jamaica, Kingston, Jamaica; the 4th Ghetto Biennale (2015), Port-Au-Prince, Haiti; and Jamaica Pulse: Art and Politics from Jamaica and the Diaspora (2016), Royal West of England Academy, Bristol, UK.
+Camille Chedda's work was included in the travelling exhibition Relational Undercurrents: Contemporary Art of the Caribbean Archipelago (2017–2019), Museum of Latin American Art, Los Angeles, California; The Jamaica Biennial (2017), National Gallery of Jamaica, Kingston, Jamaica; the 4th Ghetto Biennale (2015), Port-Au-Prince, Haiti; and Jamaica Pulse: Art and Politics from Jamaica and the Diaspora (2016), Royal West of England Academy, Bristol, UK.

-Too Close For Comfort
+"Too Close For Comfort"

-Camille Chedda's work Too Close for Comfort (2016) exhibited in Jamaica Pulse: Art and Politics from Jamaica and the Diaspora observes gender and sexual taboos, rooted in the psychological trauma of the Middle Passage.
+Camille Chedda's work "Too Close for Comfort" (2016) exhibited in Jamaica Pulse: Art and Politics from Jamaica and the Diaspora, observes gender and sexual taboos, rooted in the psychological trauma of the Middle Passage.
 The work engaged with themes of identity, class and race that have resulted from the Transatlantic Slave System focusing on how bodies were stacked together on slave ships as cargo.

-Rebuild
+"Rebuild"

-Chedda's work Rebuild, made as part of the 2015 Ghetto Biennale in Port-Au-Prince, Haiti, an installation of cast cement, plastic bags, sequins, plastic toys and objects, rice, printed text and concrete block, explored notions of loss, associated with the 2010 earthquake that destroyed sections of Haiti.
+Chedda's work "Rebuild", made as part of the 2015 Ghetto Biennale in Port-Au-Prince, Haiti, an installation of cast cement, plastic bags, sequins, plastic toys and objects, rice, printed text and concrete block, explored notions of loss, associated with the 2010 earthquake that destroyed sections of Haiti.
 Buildings were thought to have been made from substandard concrete blocks and Chedda’s work echoed discussion about proliferation of poor materials used in already undermined communities.
 The work looks at the wider issue of neo-colonial devastation, in part created by state malpractice and the politics of neo-liberal global interference that the Caribbean region and other developing world nations face.